 In 2018 I will be working with a book-length manuscript contracted with Gaudeamus Helsinki University Press and tentatively titled Sielutieteestä neurotieteeseen: työnjohto-opit Suomessa 1940-luvulta 2010-luvulle.
 This work is funded by Alfred Kordelin Foundation.

-The book is part of my postdoctoral research project From Industrial Psychology to Affective Neuroscience: Travelling Management Theories from the 1940s to the 2010s.
-The project sets out to conceptualise, historicise and theorise the connections between managerial theories, affects, economies and neuroculture.
+The book is part of my postdoctoral research project From Human Engineering to Neuromanagement: Travelling Management Theories from the 1940s to the 2010s.
+The project sets out to conceptualise, historicise and theorise the connections between managerial theories, affects, economies, cybernetics and neuroculture.
 Drawing on Finnish archival data and management texts, the project sheds light on how affects and neuro-inspired managerial interventions modulate socio-economic infrastructures.

 The aim of the project is to provide a comprehensive empirical analysis of Finnish adaptations of travelling management theories and their genealogies; to test existing theorisations and methodological uses of affect by offering a new perspective via analysis of empirical material, and to produce a nuanced societal understanding of management theories as modes of knowledge that reconfigure work in changing economic surroundings.

 From August 2018 onwards I will be working as a researcher in the consortium, Tackling Biases and Bubbles in Participation (BIBU) led by Prof. Anu Kantola (University of Helsinki) and funded by The Academy of Finland’s Strategic Research Council.
 The BIBU consortium explores how worldwide changes, such as changes in the economic structure, urbanisation and migration, affect citizens’ political capacities, interests and emotions.
 My work in the consortium focuses especially on the emotional dynamics and affective structures of political elites.